-(a) Unless otherwise directed by the donor, all moneys received by a town for cemetery purposes shall be paid to the town treasurer who shall give a receipt therefor, which shall be recorded in the office of the town clerk in a book kept for that purpose.
+(a) Unless otherwise directed by the donor, all monies received by a town for cemetery purposes shall be paid to the town treasurer, who shall give a receipt therefor, which shall be recorded in the office of the town clerk in a book kept for that purpose.
 In such book shall also be stated the amount received from each donor, the time when, and the specific purpose to which the use thereof is appropriated.

 (b)(1) All monies so received by the town may be invested and reinvested by the treasurer, with the approval of the selectboard, by deposit in:

 (C) bonds of the United States or of municipalities whose bonds are legal investment for banks chartered by the State;

 (D) bonds or notes legally issued in anticipation of taxes by a town, village, or city in this State, or first mortgages on real estate in Vermont;